Grievances: HR guide

 The Code states that decisions should be communicated to the employee, in, writing, without unreasonable delay and, where appropriate, should set out what action the employer intends to take to resolve the grievance.
 The employee should be given a right to appeal against the decision.

 The Code states that appeals should be heard without unreasonable delay; there is the same right to be accompanied; and the appeal should be dealt with impartially and wherever possible not by the person involved in the original decision.
-The person hearing the appeal should also be more senior than the original decision maker (Non-statutory guide).
+The person hearing the appeal should also be more senior than the original decision maker, according to the Acas guide on discipline and grievances at work.
 In small businesses there may be limited options for senior personnel to hear appeals.
 In some cases it may be appropriate for a person from outside the business to conduct the appeal.

 Where it’s not possible to resolve a grievance issue in the workplace the parties should consider using an independent third party to help resolve the problem.
 This could be an internal mediator (with no involvement in the grievance issue) or an external mediator.